The Filter Echo: A General Tool for Filter Visualisation: Analysing Filters within our Framework

 For the discretisation, we assume that the partial derivatives of $f$ are computed with suitable finite difference approximations, and the results are stacked into vectors $\bm{f}_x$, $\bm{f}_y$, and $\bm{f}_t$.
 Furthermore, multiplications between these vectors are to be understood in a component-wise manner.
 Assuming an appropriate discretisation of the differential operators that we denote by $\bm{L}(\bm{f})$, we get the following linear system of equations:

 For an invertible matrix $\bm{B}$, which exists in all nontrivial scenarios, we can write the explicit solution formally as

 \Cref{fig:hs-of} shows an example of a flow field computed with the Horn--Schunck model~\cite{HS81}.
 The flow field displays the estimated motion between two frames of a test sequence from the Middlebury dataset~\cite{BSLR+11}.
-We use a colour-code~\cite{ZBW11} for the visualisation of the flow field, where the colours encode different flow directions.

 Following the ideas of Demetz et al.~\cite{DWBZ12}, we write the optic flow computation in terms of the regularised normal flow, which is directly computable from the given frames:

 The state transition matrix $\bm{S}(\bm{f}_x, \bm{f}_y, \alpha, \epsilon)$ maps the normal flow to the resulting flow field and depends on the image derivatives, as well as on the regularisation parameters $\alpha$ and $\epsilon$.
 While $\bm{B}^{-1}$ is symmetric, multiplication with the diagonal matrix renders the state transition matrix $\bm{S}$ nonsymmetric.
 Note that $\bm{S} \in \R^{2N \times 2N}$, so we get $2 N$ echoes of size $2 N$.
 In each position, there is an echo for the two components of the optic flow vector.